 In March 2016 we completed a four-year programme to reduce our street lighting energy consumption and associated carbon emissions.

-The cost of electricity for our street lighting was about £2.1 million.
-Final savings of almost £400,000 a year are expected and by reducing our carbon emissions the street lighting element of the carbon tax paid to the government will be cut by 28 per cent.
+The cost of electricity for our street lighting at the time we started was about £2.1million.
+Savings of almost £400,000 a year are expected.
+By reducing our carbon emissions the street lighting element of the carbon tax paid to the government will be cut by 28 per cent.

 Approximately 85 per cent of the county's roads don't have any street lighting.
 Street lights on the other 15 per cent are now only kept on all-night if they meet one (or more) of these criteria: